top of page

 Hastings Street demolished and I-75/I-375 in its place.

 By the 1940s, one-third of the structures in the central or downtown areas were considered blighted.
-In an effort to address this blight, Detroit Mayor Edward Jefferies in 1946 unveiled his “Detroit Plan.”
-Under the Detroit Plan, the city of Detroit acted as a real estate broker for commercial entities and earmarked several areas in the city for redevelopment.
-Structures and land located in these redevelopment areas were condemned, acquired, demolished, and sold by the city to land developers.
-The city’s goal was to compete with the suburbs and attract developers back into the city.
-The Detroit Plan also ambitiously planned to eradicate overcrowded and unsanitary conditions in densely populated black neighborhoods like Black Bottom, Paradise Valley, and the lower east side.
-In their place, new modern high-rise projects, hospitals, and other civic institutions replaced the close-knit neighborhoods.
-Exasperated black Detroit homeowners who vehemently disagreed with the mayor began to refer to urban renewal as “nigger removal.”
+To address this issue, Detroit Mayor Edward Jefferies unveiled his “Detroit Plan” in 1946.
+Under this plan, the city acted as a real estate broker for commercial entities and designated several areas for redevelopment.
+Properties within these areas were condemned, acquired, demolished, and then sold by the city to land developers.
+The objective was to compete with the suburbs and attract developers back into the city.

 Mayor Edward Jefferies Blight Conf 08161940.jpg